Last Updated on March 20, 2023

 This scarf pattern uses two different yarns – one for the main section of the scarf and one for the border.

-The yarn used are Mandala yarn in Mantra and Feels Like Butta in Ice.
+The yarn used is Mandala yarn in Mantra and Feels Like Butta in Ice.

 8. Crochet Beginner Fade Shawl

-This pattern consists of double crochets and skipped stitches, starting from the center and worked in turned rows.
+This pattern consists of double crochets and skipped stitches, starting from the center and working in turned rows.